Pine in Kakigara-cho

 The beginning of the Sumida River

 Let's go up the Sumida River flowing through Chuo-ku upstream.
 At Shimo, Kita-ku, you will arrive at the point where Arakawa and Sumida River are separated.
-From here, Arakawa heads to the sea with a thick river width, do you know that this Arakawa is an "artificial river"?
+From here, Arakawa heads to the sea with a thick river width, but do you know that this Arakawa is an "artificial river"?